Paul George Hopes to Make 'Majority of the People Happy' in Free Agency

 Paul George is chronicling his free agency in a three-part ESPN series, and says the process is overwhelming.

-George, 28, says the OKC Thunder’s brief and disappointing playoff run continues to eat away at him.
+The OKC Thunder’s brief and disappointing playoff run continues to eat away at PG.

-Here's part one of SportsCenter's behind-the-scenes look at Paul George's free agency journey: https://t.co/pcLkiv6SCo

 Yes, Paul George is opting out to enter free agency.
 That and some other takeaways from the first episode of his ESPN series. https://t.co/tFk2ui1YD9